-Credit Hours: 3 This graduate course aims to provide intensive individualized instruction in the intended area of specialization (pharmacognosy, medicinal chem-This course provides an overview of research methods, designs, and istry, pharmacology, pharmacokinetics, pharmaceutics, pharmacogetechniques.
-Course content includes applying public information and nomics) across two semesters.
-The specific topics are determined by research-based knowledge of issues and trends and the use of apthe Primary Faculty Supervisor with approval by the Graduate Student propriate assessment strategies and research methodologies to address Supervisory Committee.
-Whenever applicable, graduate students in authentic issues in education.
-Students also explore the use of action two or more specialties (e.g. medicinal chemistry and pharmacognosy) research as a means to improve teaching and learning. undertake combined course work.
+This graduate course aims to provide intensive individualized instruction in the intended area of specialization (pharmacognosy, medicinal chemistry, pharmacology, pharmacokinetics, pharmaceutics, pharmacogenomics) across two semesters.
+The specific topics are determined by the Primary Faculty Supervisor with approval by the Graduate Student Supervisory Committee.
+Whenever applicable, graduate students in two or more specialties (e.g. medicinal chemistry and pharmacognosy) undertake combined course work.

 Electives in Pharm.
 Sci.
-Credit Hours: 3